 Created by the Massachusetts Association of Regional Planning Agencies (MARPA)

-MARPA created this website as a way to provide resources and information to Massachusetts communities interested in collaboration and shared services.
+MARPA created its website as a way to provide resources and information to Massachusetts communities interested in collaboration and shared services.
 Contact information for all 13 Regional Planning Agencies is available under the “Contact” section of the website.